firchatn/MySpeed/README.md

 MySpeed sample android app for getting current speed with your android phone using accelerometer sensor to get x , y , z
-App work with same condition :
+App work with some condition :
 - the movement must be linear
 - Mobile must stay constant